anak4ta/structured-orb-dynamics/README.md

 ## Citation

-If this work is used, please cite:
+If this repository or its methods are used, please cite:

 Perry, C. (2025). *Structured Orb Dynamics: Unified Manuscript and Data Repository (v1.2.0).* Zenodo.
 https://doi.org/10.5281/zenodo.17856369